moroboxai/moroboxai-player-sdk/README.md

 ## Implementation

-This package is meant to be extended by implementing the missing gutter for making it work on the desired platform:
+This package is meant to be extended by implementing the missing gutter for the desired platform:

 ```ts
 import * as MoroboxAIPlayerSDK from 'moroboxai-player-sdk';